 a probiotic supplement with eight or more strains where Dr. Pedre advises looking for a multi-strain probiotic with upwards of five strains; though he qualifies this isn't a requirement for probiotics to relieve or resolve IBS symptoms.

 Following their expert advice, my picks have 13 or more strains to help alleviate digestive issues, including

 Bifidobacterium infantis 35624, Lactobacillus plantarum, and Bifidobacterium animalis, which have all been shown to help with IBS symptoms, according to Dr. Smith.
 These three are particularly helpful for alleviating constipation, adds Dr. Pedre.
 And Lactobacillus plantarum and Bifidobacterium infants are two of the best strains to look for in probiotics for IBS-d (aka IBS with diarrhea).

-Probiotics can be a great dietary supplement, since they
+Probiotics can be a great dietary supplement since they

 support beneficial gut bacteria growth, but again you should always consult medical advice before introducing any supplement into your diet or IBS management regimen, as their effects on IBS symptoms may vary.